simonberner/game-of-life-js/README.md

 as it is defining these functions for p5.js to use.
 Then we need to assign the functions to the global window object to ensure they are properly recognized by the p5.js library.
 - p5.min.js: basic library for the processing.
 - p5.dom.min.js: this library is specifically focusing on HTML manipulations and interactions.
 It provides a simple way to interact with HTML5 objects, such as the canvas, video, audio, and more.
-- p5.sound.min.js: is an extension library that provides web audio functionality for the p5.js library, which is a JavaScript library for creative coding.
-The p5.sound library expands upon the Web
-Audio API and includes features such as audio input, playback, analysis, synthesis, sequencing, scheduling, effects, recording, and more.
+- p5.sound.min.js: is an extension library that provides web audio functionality for the p5.js library.
+The p5.sound library expands upon the Web Audio API and includes features such as audio input, playback, analysis, synthesis, sequencing, scheduling, effects, recording, and more.

 ## Resources
 - [p5.js Reference](https://p5js.org/reference/)